elliamlee/iot_project/README.md

 We'll begin by doing it manually through the Linux® command line, and then compare that to doing it programmatically using:

--Arduino IDE and its library for ARTIK
+- Arduino IDE and its library for ARTIK
--Python
+- Python
--C code.
+- C code.

 ## 2. Temperature and humidity check by using google cloud iot
 ## 3. Temperature and humidity check by using microsoft azure